-Some ideas to help you take your public speaking to the next level in 2012.
+Here are 50 New Year’s Resolutions to help you take your public speaking to a new level in the New Year.

 In no particular order: